Photoelectron Circular Dichroism of Aqueous-Phase Alanine: Introduction

 Under strongly acidic conditions, alanine is predominantly in a cationic state ($Ala^{+}$), with the amine functional group protonated (Fig.~\ref{fig:XPS}, top).
 In this state, despite some overlap between C$_{2}$ and C$_{3}$, the three carbon PE features are easily resolvable owing to pronounced chemical shifts arising due to the different chemical environments of the carbon sites.
-The lowest KE feature corresponds to photoelectrons originating from the relatively electronegative COOH group (C$_{1}$).
+The highest binding energy (BE) feature corresponds to photoelectrons originating from the relatively electronegative COOH group (C$_{1}$).
 The central PE feature corresponds to the chiral center adjacent to the amine group (C$_{2}$), and the final feature is attributable to the methyl group (C$_{3}$).
 These assignments are consistent with previous solid-state and gas-phase work \cite{clark_ala-solid_1976, powis_ala-gas_2003}.
-As can be seen by comparing the pH~1 and pH~7 data in Figure~\ref{fig:XPS}, deprotonation of the carboxylic acid for zwitterionic Ala$^{zw}$ is accompanied by a noticeable chemical shift of the C$_{1}$ peak (relative to the C$_{3}$ peak) of approximately 0.71~eV toward higher KE (lower binding energy), reflecting the increasing electron density at that site upon deprotonation.
-In contrast, C$_{2}$ does not experience much of a chemical shift, suggesting that the central carbon is not particularly sensitive to the changing electron density on the neighboring functional group.
-This may be a consequence of effective charge screening by nearby water molecules.\cite{credidio_proline_2024} At this pH, all three primary PE features are still easily resolvable.
+As can be seen by comparing the pH~1 and pH~6 data in Fig.~\ref{fig:XPS}, deprotonation of the carboxylic acid for zwitterionic Ala$^{zw}$ is accompanied by a noticeable chemical shift of the C$_{1}$ peak of approximately 1.12~eV toward lower BE, reflecting the increasing electron density at that site upon deprotonation.
+C$_{2}$ and C$_{3}$ also exhibit shifts to lower BE, albeit of smaller magnitudes, indicating their relatively lower sensitivity to the changing electron density on the neighboring functional group.
+This is likely a consequence of effective charge screening by nearby water molecules.\cite{credidio_proline_2024} At this pH, all three primary PE features are still readily resolvable.
 At pH~13, alanine is found in the anionic form, $Ala^{-}$, with the carboxylic acid deprotonated and the amine group neutral.
-In this case, we observe a chemical shift of 0.44~eV toward lower KE for the C$_{2}$ peak, corresponding to an increase in electron density at that group compared to the pH~7 case.
+In this case, we observe a chemical shift of 0.77~eV toward lower BE for the C$_{2}$ peak, corresponding to an increase in electron density at that group compared to the pH~6 case.
 This chemical shift results in substantial overlap of the C$_{2}$ and C$_{3}$ peaks.
 We note that the C$_{1}$ peak remains clearly isolated from the C$_{2}$ and C$_{3}$ features for all charge states, thereby simplifying the determination of PECD for this carbon site.
+The binding energies for C$_{1}$, C$_{2}$, and C$_{3}$ for solution pH 1, 6, and 13 are summarized in Table~\ref{tbl:XPSsummary}